legospacy/legospacy.github.io/_drafts/lua-irc-engine.md

 # Conclusion
 The big issue now is that I don't actually use IRC Engine myself right now, and I haven't for most of its existence.
 (Plus, I recently started learning and playing around with [Rust](https://www.rust-lang.org), and I have to say, it's pretty awesome!
-I kinda want to write an IRC bot in Rust instead, probably with Lua extensibility.)
+I kinda want to write an IRC bot in Rust instead.)

 I kind of wish I could start again with what I've learned, especially making good use of major version zero to really make sure I'm happy with everything (and not break SemVer, as I've done a few times).